To mask the PCB part visible through the windows of the cab, I made a semblance of interior fitting out.

 For the first case, I filled the space between the PCB and the body with Patafix.
 For the second, I stuck, still with Patafix, small plastic card squares in the chassis corners, where the light guides pass.
 To access these places, simply disassemble the bogie housing and remove the extreme axle.

 Finally, I put some black paint on the light guides just under the “parabolas”, and into their housings in the chassis.

-As I had broken a drawbar dovetail, I was very much ennoyed, for I found no spare part in the Roco catalog, when I discovered by chance that the Fleischmann draw bars ref.
-6575 fit perfectly, provided that a small simple operation was practiced: trim the internal relief of the closing part of the casing.
+As I had broken a drawbar dovetail, I was very much annoyed, for I found no spare part in the Roco catalogue, when I discovered by chance that the Fleischmann draw bars ref.
+6575 fit perfectly, provided that a small simple operation was practised: trim the internal relief of the closing part of the casing.
 Good to know, right?